YassineSIDKI/flask-sklearn/README.md

 ![Python application using Github Actions](https://github.com/YassineSIDKI/flask-sklearn/workflows/Python%20application%20using%20Github%20Actions/badge.svg)

-# Continuous delivery project of a maching learning application using azure, flask and sklearn
+# Continuous delivery for ML Flask and Sklearn project using Azure

 ## Introduction

-In this project, you will focus on creating a continuous delivery cycle with azure pipelines, using a given code for maching learning application (that you will not develop yourself) which will be hosted in github, and azure portal to create environement on which your application will be deployed.
+In this project, you will focus on creating a continuous delivery cycle with azure pipelines, using a given code for maching learning application (that you will not develop yourself), and azure portal to create environement on which your application will be deployed.

 ## Project Plannig